YUSRIN20/JS-Interview-Questions/readme.md

 # JavaScript Interview Questions

-## 1. What is Scope in JavaScript?
+## 1. What is Scope & Scope Chain in JavaScript?
-Scope determines where variables are defined and where they can be accessed.
+ - **Scope:** Scope determines where variables are defined and where they can be accessed.
+ - **Scope Chaining:** Scope chain in Javascript is looking for variables.If variable not found in current scope javascript looks that variable for its next outer scope. and keeps looking the outward until it reaches the Global Scope.

 ## 2. What is the type of variable in JS when it is defined without using the `var`, `let`, or `const` keywords?
 ```javascript